dhrubokarmaker/portfolio-web/content/projects/roll2D/index.md

 #     appendFilePath: true # to append file path to Edit link
 ---

 I re-created a really popular Nokia game from early 2000s - Roll2D.
 The game is written in Lua where I implemented the game mechanics from scratch.
 The goal of the game is simple - SURVIVE!
+The game currently only works on desktop cause you need keyboard controls.
 You can enjoy a webapp version of the game [here.](https://roll2d.netlify.app/)